New York State Tax 2026: Rates, Brackets & City Tax

 | $25,000,001+ | 10.9% |

-Note that for married filing jointly filers, the 9.65% high-income bracket threshold is $2,155,350 — double the single threshold of $1,077,550.
-This means a dual-income household earning $1 million combined ($500,000 each) does NOT reach the 9.65% bracket and pays only 6.85% as their top state rate.
+Note that for married filing jointly filers, the 9.65% high-income layer begins at $2,155,350 — double the single threshold of $1,077,550.
+This means a dual-income household earning $1 million combined ($500,000 each) does not reach the 9.65% layer and pays 6.85% as its top state rate before credits and other adjustments.

 New York City Income Tax: Rates and How It Works